Compassion in fashion

 Make the call

 More and more vegan clothing retailers are popping up online, while existing retailers are offering up vegan alternatives to gothic leather jackets, walking boots and more.
 If you’re wondering whether your favourite designer or retail store has a vegan range, why not call up and ask?
 The more we demonstrate demand, the more likely it is companies will provide us with increased vegan options.
 In the meantime, most mainstream high street stores offer wool-free cardigans and non-leather jackets, so you don't have to jump for the expensive option.

 Get the vegan look

-Look for products with the Vegan Trademark, the international symbol guaranteeing no animal products and no animal testing.
+Look for products with the Vegan Trademark, the international symbol guaranteeing no animal products and no animal testing carried out on behalf of the manufacturer.
 You can search online for Vegan Trademarked products here.
 Why not buy your next pair of fashionable shoes from fashionistas Beyond Skin, Bourgeois Boheme or Noah, along with a stylish bag from Jentil?

 Easy vegan fashion?

 It’s possible, it’s affordable and completely ethical, if you know where to look.
 The good news is that many brands are already using alternatives to leather, fur and wool.
 The bad news is that it can be hard to find them.
 If you’ve ever spent hours searching among labels to find your perfect wool-free cardigan, it’s time to contact the company and ask them to register their products with the Vegan Trademark.
 This will also work if the company currently do not offer anything vegan: let’s demonstrate demand!